chillum/chillum.github.io/src/cv.md

 ### DevOps, Roch Systems LLC (2014)

-* Developed Docker-S3 data sharing, Amazon RDS log utilities
+* Developed internal tools used in development and production environments
 * Automated builds and service provisioning